MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/ruby/bundler/config.md

 Disallow changes to the `Gemfile.lock` file.

 Use the deploy option when configuring.
+TBC is it `true` or `True`?

 ```sh
 $ bundle config set deployment true